rodolfomp123/hierarchical-imblearn/README.md

 # Examples of use
 The file .... contains codes samples explaining how to use all resampling algorithms implemented.
+You can also access all the hierarchical datasets used in the experiments in the following website: https://sites.google.com/view/hierarchical-imblearn/

 # Cite
 If you used hierarchical-imblearn in your research or project, please cite our work: